2200 Fern Lane

 Vehicle barriers were installed to prevent entry by motorized vehicles while allowing pedestrians and persons with disabilities to access the trail.
 Because the trail provides an opportunity for many user-groups to engage in activities previously unavailable to them, it has been named the San Rafael Hills “Mountain Do” Trail.

-The project is funded through a grant from the federal Recreational Trails Program and is administered through the California Department of Parks and Recreation.
+The project was funded through a grant from the California Department of Parks and Recreation.

 For more information please contact our administrative office at (818) 548-2000.